acabedo/oralstats/README.md

 You can use the following citation in order to refer this tool:

-Cabedo, A. (2021).
+- Cabedo, A. (2021).
 Oralstats.
+A tool to visualize and explore transcriptions and phonic data.
+Version beta 1.0 <https://github.com/acabedo/oralstats>

-A tool to visualize and explore transcriptions and phonic data. <https://github.com/acabedo/oralstats>
+- Cabedo, A. (2022).
+Oralstats.
+A tool to visualize and explore transcriptions and phonic data.
+Version beta 1.1 <https://github.com/acabedo/oralstats>

 # Docs